ergest/sql_patterns/Book/chap3.md

 ```

-### Level 2- Across multiple queries
+## Writing modular SQL using views/UDFs

-When you find yourself copying and pasting CTEs across multiple queries it's time to refactor them into views, UDFs or stored procedures.
+When you find yourself copying and pasting CTEs across multiple queries it's time to turn them into views or UDFs.
+Views are

-Views are great for encapsulating business logic that applies to many queries.
+Views are great for encapsulating business logic accross queries.
 They're also used in security applications to limit the rows or columns exposed to the end user based on their permissions.

 #### Views